 Is the idea of seven deadly sins biblical?
-Yes and no. Proverbs 6:16–19 declares, “There are six things the LORD hates, seven that are detestable to him: 1) haughty eyes, 2) a lying tongue, 3) hands that shed innocent blood, 4) a heart that devises wicked schemes, 5) feet that are quick to rush into evil, 6) a false witness who pours out lies, and 7) a man who stirs up dissension among brothers.”
-However, this list is not what most people understand as the seven deadly sins.
+Yes and no. Proverbs 6:16–19 lists seven things that are detestable to God: 1) haughty eyes, 2) a lying tongue, 3) hands that shed innocent blood, 4) a heart that plots evil, 5) feet that are quick to rush to do wrong, 6) a false witness, and 7) a man who stirs up dissension among brothers.
+Of course, this list is not what most people understand as the “seven deadly sins.”

 Yes, pride, envy, etc., are sins that the Bible condemns; however, they are never called “the seven deadly sins” in the Bible.
 The traditional list of seven deadly sins can function as a way to categorize the many different sins that exist.
 Nearly every sin could be placed in one of those seven categories.

 In the final analysis, no sin is any more “deadly” than any other sin.
 All sin results in death (Romans 6:23).
 Even one sin condemns a person as a lawbreaker (James 2:10).
 Praise be to God that Jesus Christ took the penalty for all of our sins, including the “seven deadly sins.”
 By the grace of God, through faith in Christ, we can be forgiven (Matthew 26:28; Acts 10:43; Ephesians 1:7).